 Is Jewellery Art?
 That was the question posed to an audience on Monday night at the NGV by esteemed Jewellery History and Curator of the Bulgari Heritage Collection, Amanda Triossi.
 The bustling (mostly NGV member) crowd were delighted to hear from the eloquent historian in both a formal talk on the relationship between art and jewellery, before seguing into an informal discussion featuring both Triossi and Vogue Australia Editor Edwina McCann.
-Iolanthe from Ruby Slipper (inset above), reports.
+Iolanthe from Ruby Assembly (inset above), reports.

 Historian Amanda Triossi is an expert jewellery historian, pictured above in discreet (very Melbourne!) black, complimented by glowing jewels.

 Vogue Australia Editrix Edwina McCann wearing an elegant ‘Serpentine’ bracelet from Bulgari (left) with stylish friends.

 Softly spoken and eminently knowledgeable, Triossi took to the stage with a half hour discussion of the relationship between jewellery and art.
 Vasari defined jewellery craftsmanship amongst the lower arts – the decorative arts, with architecture, painting and sculpture identified as higher forms of artistic endeavour.
 Triossi feels that jewellery is of equal value to other kind of art – its key difference is creation in an almost-indestructible set of materials.

 Triossi notes that jewellery is increasingly valued for its carats – its monetary worth.
 This was not always the case, with many great artists from the Renaissance trained in the physical craft of jewel-construction.
 Note below: Brunelleschi and Cellini – both of whom were trained as jewellers whilst apprentices.
 Jewels used to enjoy very elaborate and ornate settings, with the stones themselves ‘icing on the cake’ rather than the key feature of the piece.